-You can elect to deduct a limited amount of reforestation costs paid or incurred after October 22, 2004.
-You can elect to amortize costs that are not deducted currently over an 84-month period.
-There is no limit on the amount of vour amortization deduction for reforestation costs paid or incurred after October 22, 2004.
+Qualified forestation and reforestation costs (section 194).
+You can elect to deduct a limited amount of qualifying reforestation costs paid or incurred during the tax year for each qualified timber property.
+You can elect to amortize the qualifying costs that are not deducted currently over an 84-month period.
+There is no limit on the amount of your amortization deduction for reforestation costs paid or incurred in